 ZIAF as a central networking platform aims to:

-- Promote the cooperation with African partners
+- promote cooperation with African partners

 The ZIAF Office organises and coordinates these complex tasks.
 The Board of Directors discusses and decides on the strategic direction and allocation of funds.
 The ZIAF Advisory Board, consisting of honorary members with a background in academia, economics, and politics, supports the Board of Directors.

-Promotion of Young Researchers
+Promotion of young researchers

-There are numerous seminars and events relating to African topics at Goethe University.
+In the area of teaching, numerous semminars, lectures and other events with references to Africa take place at Goethe University.
 Through transdisciplinary workshops and events for young researchers ZIAF promotes networking beyond the individual research areas.
 Field schools with young researchers from African countries and Germany, such as the Fellowship programme of the Volkswagen Foundation in the humanities and social sciences for excellent young African postdocs are amongst the most important ZIAF events.